Eleven (11) Days!

 - Affinity Photo (amazing advancements made in this Photoshop replacement):$49.99 (mac & pc)

-Cheers readers and Adobe, seriously, get your act together… Please understand, I firmly support the product, because the software stands head and shoulders above most, this much is true… But this all-or-nothing model coupled with an inept customer service process… is beyond disgraceful.
+Cheers readers and Adobe, seriously, get your act together… Please understand, I firmly support the product, because the software stands head and shoulders above most, this much is true… But this all-or-nothing model coupled with an inept customer service process… is simply disappointing.